Menu

 Applications close Tuesday 7 April at 2:00pm

-Lockyer Valley Regional Council is seeking applications from dynamic, innovative and experienced individuals to fill the position of Tourism Officer within our Tourism and Special Projects Team.
+Lockyer Valley Regional Council is seeking applications from dynamic, innovative and experienced individuals to fill the full time, permanent position of Plumber within our Facilities Team.

 Several Job Opportunities